 Retired USAID Senior Foreign Service Officer

-Prior to her work with CEDPA, she had a highly successful, 30-plus year career with the United States Agency for International Development (USAID), achieving the rank of career minister.
-She held senior positions in Washington and overseas, including as USAID mission director in both Malawi (1988-93) and the Russian Federation (1999-2003), and as counselor to the agency and senior deputy assistant administrator for Africa in Washington.
+Prior to her work with CEDPA, Carol had a highly successful career with the United States Agency for International Development (USAID) for more than 30 years, achieving the rank of career minister.
+She has held senior positions in Washington and overseas, including as USAID mission director in both Malawi (1988-93) and the Russian Federation (1999-2003), and as a Counselor to the agency and senior deputy assistant administrator for Africa in Washington.
 This position included two years as acting assistant administrator for Africa (1996-98).
-She also had overseas assignments in Nepal, Thailand, and Costa Rica.
+Carol also had overseas assignments in Costa Rica, Nepal and Thailand.

-After leaving USAID, she continued her strong interest in international development.
-Besides serving on the board of CEDPA for three years prior to becoming president and CEO, she served on the boards of Opportunities Industrialization Centers International (OICI) and the USAID Alumni Association, and also worked as a senior advisor at the Financial Services Volunteer Corps.
-She is currently on the boards of Enclude (formerly ShoreBank International, a consulting firm focused on inclusive finance), the Partnership to Cut Hunger and Poverty in Africa, and the USAID Alumni Association.
+After leaving USAID, she continued to pursue her strong interest in international development.
+Besides serving on the board of CEDPA for three years prior to becoming the organization’s president and CEO, Carol served on the boards of Opportunities Industrialization Centers International, the Partnership to Cut Hunger and Poverty in Africa, Shorebank International (Enclude) and the USAID Alumni Association.
+During that time, she also worked as a senior advisor at the Financial Services Volunteer Corps.

-Carol holds a bachelor’s in economics from the University of California, Santa Barbara, a master’s in development economics from Sussex University in the United Kingdom, and a master’s in management from the Stanford Graduate School of Business (Sloan Program).
+Carol holds a bachelor’s degree in economics from the University of California, Santa Barbara; a master’s degree in development economics from the University of Sussex in the United Kingdom; and a master’s degree in management from the Stanford University Graduate School of Business (Sloan Program).